artajdc/learning-python/README.md

 - Experience with data analylsis libraries, such as Pandas and NumPy.
 - Ability to perform data visualization using Matplotlib and Seaborn.
 - Knowledge of machine learning basics.

+## Vision

+In a year, I shall be ahead of the pack.
+Internships, money, money, and internships.